xweih/kcs_2.0/README.md

 ```
 ## The Twist

-The model presented in this post inherits the model from orginal [KCH problem](https://github.com/xweih/kcs), but with a "twist" in the following sense.
+The model presented in this post inherits from the orginal [KCH problem](https://github.com/xweih/kcs), but with a "twist" in the following sense.

  1. An additional component in the objective function, i.e., the total cost of a customer-order.
-I apply a discount equivalent to the price of one corn and one potato ($1.30), contingent upon the inclusion of a "build your own seafood bag" item in the order.
+I apply a discount equivalent to the price of one corn and one potato ($1.30), contingent upon the inclusion of a "build your own bag" seafood item in the order.
+ 2. Specifically, if a "build your own bag" seafood item exists, then applies such discount.
+Otherwise, the discount does not apply.

 ## The Math Model